 Cut spending and sell items you don’t need

 You can also make some changes at home to free up some cash.
-Some good ways to help pay off debt are to move to a bare-bones budget and only spend what you must until you catch up.
+To help pay off debt, move to a bare-bones budget and only spend what you must until you catch up.
 Consider having a garage sale or selling unessential items online to generate income you can use to pay down your debt.
-You might consider a temporary second or part-time job to do the same.
+You might consider a temporary second job to do the same.

 Contact a credit counselor

-But if you just can’t figure out a way to pay off your debt on your own and you are out of hope, bankruptcy might be an option.
+However, if you just can’t figure out a way to pay off your debt on your own and you’re out of hope, bankruptcy might be an option.
 You will be required to get credit counseling from a qualified agency.

 The good news is you can contact a credit counselor without having made any decision about bankruptcy.
-I would, however, suggest that you choose an agency that is approved for bankruptcy counseling even if that is not what you ultimately end up doing (which I hope will be the case).
+I would suggest you choose an agency approved for bankruptcy counseling, even if that is not what you ultimately end up doing.
 The National Foundation for Credit Counseling is a great place to find a qualified, local non-profit agency that can help you with your questions.
 I call these agencies “the good guys” because they will work with you to find a way out of your problem debt for free or very little cash.

 When you make first contact, you will be connected with a credit counselor who will examine your situation in full and help you come up with whatever solution is in your best interests.
-These options may include some kind of debt settlement (where you will pay less than you owe, as mentioned above) as well as your bankruptcy options.
+These options may include some kind of debt settlement (where you will pay less than you owe), as well as your bankruptcy options.
 But you may also qualify for a debt management plan through the agency.

-The point in all of this is that there are options available so that you don’t have to dread the phone calls and letters demanding payment.
+The point of all of this is that there are options available, so you don’t have to dread the phone calls and letters demanding payment.
 Instead, you can resolve the debt to everyone’s satisfaction and move forward.
-I wish you good luck!
+I wish you luck!